CJThornburg/CJThornburg/README.md

 - 👨‍💻 All of my projects are available on my [portfolio site](https://softwaredevchris.netlify.app/)

-- 📄 Know about my experiences [https://devchrisportfolio.netlify.app/images/Chris%20Thornburg.pdf](https://devchrisportfolio.netlify.app/images/Chris%20Thornburg.pdf)
+- 📄 Take a look at my my experience [resume](https://softwaredevchris.netlify.app/images/Chris%20Thornburg.pdf)

 - ⚡ Bio Recent App Academy Coding Bootcamp grad, and looking forward to starting the next chapter in my life.
 I'm an avide reader, gamer and activist.